datameshgroup/fusion/docs/getting-started.md

 The pre-authorisation payment flow allows the Sale System to reserve funds on a customer's card, enabling the payment to be completed at a later time.

 :::info
-Pre-auth / completion have specific requirements.
-Talk to the DataMesh integrations team before implementing.
+Pre-authorisation, pre-authorisation top-up, and completion have specific implementation requirements and limitations.
+Please task to the DataMesh integrations team before implementing this feature.
 :::

 #### Pre-authorisation

 :::success
-A pre-authorisation must be followed by a completion or pre-authorisation cancel.
+A pre-authorisation must be finalised by a completion or pre-authorisation cancel.
 :::

 The pre-authorisation allows the Sale System to reserve funds on a customers card, enabling the payment to be completed at a later time.